-Are you thinking about helping your adult kid buy his or her first home?
-If you are, you're not alone.
+Are you thinking about helping your child buy his or her first home?
+If you are, you’re not alone.
 Here, some key things to consider.

 More than a quarter of first-time home buyers in Canada got financial help from their families by way of either a loan or a gift, according to a recent survey by Genworth MI Canada Inc., the country’s largest private mortgage insurer.

 With skyrocketing housing costs in cities like Vancouver and Toronto, it’s understandable that coming up with a down payment on even a modest home can be a challenge.

 “This is a very important subject,” says Scott Hannah, President and CEO of the Vancouver-based Credit Counselling Society.
 “There’s lots to think about, but everyone needs to remember there is a huge difference between feeling obligated and being obligated.”